New Garage Door Openers, Remotes and Installation

 The garage door shuts and opens roughly 1,500 times per year.
 And while everything might seem fine one day, it may give way the next.
 That's just the nature of garage door openers.
 Sometimes they'll give you a warning sign, while other times, they decide to stop functioning.

 Overhead Door™ garage door openers are powerful, quiet, and durable.
 No door is too small or too large.
-Here at Overhead Door Company of Huntsville™, we also a carry and install the Liftmaster® brand.
+Here at Overhead Door Company of Huntsville™, we also carry and install the Liftmaster® brand.
 We offer a wide range of openers to keep all of our customers happy and your garage door safely operating day-to-day.

 When it comes to choosing a garage door opener for your home, you might think they're all the same.
 That's not the case - we carry three categories, and each is designed to serve specific needs.